Some air conditioning systems don’t push enough air out the vents creating a system that underperforms.

-If this is happening to your system than there are cheap ways to boost the air flow.
+If this is happening to your system, then there are low-cost ways to boost the airflow.

 Many blower motors have different speeds they can run at depending on how they are wired.

 The installers may have known that the system was underperforming and already set the blower motor to run at max capacity, but it may be worth looking to see if it is.

 The duct going to a room may be undersized and need a new larger one run.